idsc-frazzoli/retina/doc/development_guidelines.md

 * image processing
 * machine learning

+### C

+Implementing an algorithm in the `C` language can optimize the performance of that module.
+For instance, if an algorithm prototype runs at a rate of 20[Hz] in a single thread in Java, the careful `C` port may permit operation at 100[Hz].

 ### C++

 There are at least 6 ways to initialize a pointer to be *null* in `c++`